meganfister/Lab4/README.md

 _Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance?_

-Ideally, an op-amp should have symmetric performance.
-In reality, LM741 may show asymmetry due to differences in internal transistor behavior, bias currents, and small mismatches in fabrication.
-This can be observed by checking if the positive and negative output swings reach the same absolute voltage levels.
-In this case, we saw some asymmetry due to internal transistor behavior.
+Yes, the LM741 op-amp is designed for symmetric performance, and our measurements showed that its positive and negative voltage responses were nearly identical.
+However, slight asymmetry can occur due to variations in internal transistor behavior.

 ### Part 2 - Op Amps and Frequency Response
 _Did the integrating and differentiating circuits perform the mathematical operations expected?
 Explain._

-The integrator performed by for a sine wave input, the output should be a cosine wave (phase-shifted by 90°).
-For a triangle wave input, the output should be a parabolic wave.
+Yes, because the integrator performed by for a sine wave input, the output was a cosine wave (phase-shifted by 90°).
+For a triangle wave input, the output was a parabolic wave.
 Deviations can occur due to DC drift and practical limits of the op-amp.
-The differentiator performed for a sine wave input, the output should be a cosine wave (also phase-shifted by 90°).
+The differentiator performed for a sine wave input, the output was a cosine wave (also phase-shifted by 90°).
-For a triangle wave input, the output should be a square wave.
+For a triangle wave input, the output was a square wave.
 At high frequencies, the differentiator may become unstable due to noise amplification.
 The square function on our function generator was broken, therefore all of our square data displays as straight lines which is incorrect.
 ## Conclusion
 This lab provided hands-on experience with various Op-Amp circuits and demonstrated their theoretical and practical behaviors.
 The experimental gain values generally aligned with theoretical calculations, though minor deviations occurred due to component tolerances and Op-Amp limitations.
 The voltage follower exhibited unity gain as expected, but the LM741’s bandwidth constraints became evident at higher frequencies.